 Faced with the defection of her aides and followers, Mrs. Arroyo later announced that she was stepping down effective June 30 this year after her successor had been chosen in a snap poll to be held simultaneously with the May 14 local and senatorial elections.

-It remained, however, if her last-ditch effort to hang on to power was acceptable to the opposition and the ever-growing number of anti-Arroyo advocates that massed up at the EDSA Shrine in Quezon City and in other cities, municipalities, and provinces nationwide and worldwide.
+It remained, however, whether her last-ditch effort to hang on to power was acceptable to the opposition and the ever-growing number of anti-Arroyo advocates that massed up at the EDSA Shrine in Quezon City and in other cities, municipalities, and provinces nationwide and worldwide.

 Defense Secretary Avelino Cruz, Jr., accompanied by Esperon, Jr. and the major service commanders, walked to the EDSA Shrine from the Armed Forces of the Philippines headquarters in nearby Camp Aguinaldo to join the mammoth anti-Arroyo rally where they formally announced their withdrawal of support from the President amid boisterous cheering from the crowd.